 Body comparison: Nikon D5200 vs Canon 600D

 The physical size and weight of the Nikon D5200 and the Canon 600D are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5200 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 600D is notably larger (5 percent) than the Nikon D5200.
 Moreover, the 600D is slightly heavier (3 percent) than the D5200.
 In this context, it is worth noting that neither the D5200 nor the 600D are weather-sealed.